Calgary: Sports and recreation

-Within Calgary there are approximately 8000 ha of parkland available for public usage and recreation.
+Within Calgary, there are approximately 8000 ha of parkland available for public usage and recreation.
 These parks include Fish Creek Provincial Park, Inglewood Bird Sanctuary, Bowness Park, Edworthy Park, Confederation Park, Prince's Island Park, Nose Hill Park, and Central Memorial Park.
 Nose Hill Park is one of the largest municipal parks in Canada at 1129 ha.
 The park has been subject to a revitalization plan that began in 2006.
 Its trail system is currently undergoing rehabilitation in accordance with this plan.
 The oldest park in Calgary, Central Memorial Park, dates back to 1911.
 Similar to Nose Hill Park, revitalization also took place in Central Memorial Park in 2008–2009 and reopened to the public in 2010 while still maintaining its Victorian style.
 An 800 km pathway system connects these parks and various neighbourhoods.
 Calgary also has multiple private sporting clubs including the Glencoe Club and the Calgary Winter Club.

 In large part due to its proximity to the Rocky Mountains, Calgary has traditionally been a popular destination for winter sports.
 Since hosting the 1988 Winter Olympics, the city has also been home to a number of major winter sporting facilities such as Canada Olympic Park (bobsleigh, luge, cross-country skiing, ski jumping, downhill skiing, snowboarding, and some summer sports) and the Olympic Oval (speed skating and hockey).
 These facilities serve as the primary training venues for a number of competitive athletes.
 Also, Canada Olympic Park serves as a mountain biking trail in the summer months.
 Calgary unsuccessfully bid to host the 2026 Winter Olympics, losing to Milan/Cortina Italy.

-In the summer, the Bow River is very popular among river rafters and fly-fishermen.
+In the summer, the Bow River is frequented by river rafters and fly-fishermen.
 Golfing is also an extremely popular activity for Calgarians, and the region has a large number of courses.
 The Century Downs Racetrack and Casino is a 5+1/2 furlong horse track located just north of the city.